MerosCrypto/Meros/docs/Protocol/Merit.md

 - The miner hasn't been proven malicious yet.
 - time must be greater than the latest Block’s time.
 - signature must be valid.
 - hash must not overflow a 256-bit number when multiplied by the difficulty.
+The difficulty checked against is `difficulty * 11 / 10` if this header introduces a new miner.

 If the BlockHeader is valid, full nodes sync the rest of the Block via a `BlockBodyRequest`.